-According to Yonhap news agency, on March 6, South Korea and India held their first foreign ministerial-level dialogue since December 2018 to discuss ways to strengthen bilateral relations.
+According to Yonhap News Agency, on March 6, South Korea and India held their first ministerial-level dialogue since December 2018 to discuss ways to strengthen bilateral relations.

-During the 10th Joint Commission Meeting (JCM) in Seoul, South Korean Foreign Minister Cho Tae-yul and his Indian counterpart Subrahmanyam Jaishankar stressed the importance of partnership in the Indo-Pacific region.
+At the 10th Joint Committee Meeting (JCM) in Seoul, South Korean Foreign Minister Cho Tae-yul and his Indian counterpart Subrahmanyam Jaishankar emphasized the importance of partnership in the Indo-Pacific region.

-At a forum earlier this week, Jaishankar noted South Korea’s Indo-Pacific strategy, which was unveiled under the Yoon Suk Yeol administration in 2022.
-Jaishankar said the strategy shows the potential for the two countries to work more closely as like-minded nations in common areas, such as building reliable and resilient supply chains.
-India and South Korea elevated their bilateral relationship to a Special Strategic Partnership during Indian Prime Minister Narendra Modi’s official visit to South Korea in May 2015.
+At a forum earlier this week, Mr. Jaishankar noted South Korea's Indo-Pacific strategy, announced under President Yoon Suk Yeol's administration in 2022.
+According to Mr. Jaishankar, this strategy demonstrates the potential for closer cooperation between the two countries as like-minded nations in common areas, such as building reliable and resilient supply chains.
+India and South Korea elevated their bilateral relationship to a Special Strategic Partnership when Indian Prime Minister Narendra Modi paid an official visit to South Korea in May 2015.

 VIET LE